 Let’s deconstruct each of these qualities together.

-Asking questions, assessing the customer need both emotionally (Does solving the problem motivate him?) and financially (How big is the opportunity?) is necessary to qualify the lead beforehand.
+Asking questions and assessing the customer’s needs both emotionally (Does solving the problem motivate him?) and financially (How big is the opportunity?) is necessary to qualify the lead beforehand.